burdiuz/traceability-matrices/README.md

 # @actualwave/traceability-matrices
 Integrate requirements into e2e/integration test code and generate traceability matrices for your project.
-Currently it has an adapter to work with [Cypress](https://www.cypress.io/) tests.
+Currently this project has an adapter to work with [Cypress](https://www.cypress.io/) tests.

 ![One file project](https://github.com/burdiuz/traceability-matrices/blob/master/screenshots/project_a.png?raw=true)